You’ve probably heard the saying, “content is king.”

-In this article, you’ll learn how to perform a content audit in detail and highlight why you should make it a part of your SEO and content marketing strategy.
+In this article, you’ll learn how to perform a website content audit in detail and highlight why you should make it a part of your SEO and content marketing strategy.
 You’ll find out the importance of writing content that is easy to read and is written with the intent of the core keyword you want to target in mind.

-I’ll also show you how to ensure that you don’t have pages with thin content, duplicate content, and keyword cannibalization.
+I’ll also show you how to ensure that you don’t have landing pages with thin content, duplicate content, and keyword cannibalization.
 Lastly, we’ll look at how to audit your content for E-A-T signals which will help build your site’s authority.

 Table Of Contents

 - Why Do You Need a Content Audit?

 - Content Audit Tools

 - Search Intent